Interoperability Demonstration Policy

 Note: This Policy does not cover privately held Plugfests or formal certification testing.

-To compare the features of Interop Demos, Showcases, and Plugfests, see Interop Matrix.
+To compare the features of Interop Demos, Showcases, and Plugfests, see our posted Interop Matrix.

-All Interops are conducted in a fair manner that reflects well on OASIS, the TC, the standard, and all participants.
+All Interops are conducted in a fair manner that reflects well on OASIS, the TC, the standard(s) employed, and all participants.

 (a) For Interop Demos and Showcases: All participating organizations must hold current membership in OASIS at the Foundational, Sponsor, Contributor, or Individual levels.
 Individual-level members who are self-employed may participate on their own behalf; Individual/Associate-level members may not participate on behalf of their employers.